-- 3.7 Policy HO3.3 of the Watford Local Plan states that where a viability assessment14 indicates that the requirement for 35% of all habitable rooms to be affordable housing cannot be met, a late stage review will be required to determine whether there had been any changes in circumstances that would mean a higher level of affordable housing would be possible. - 3.8 This review would be triggered when 75% of the units in a scheme are sold or let, or at an alternative trigger point that has been agreed with the local authority.
-The trigger point for traditional C3 build for sale schemes should be when the relevant proportion of units are sold, whereas the trigger point for residential investment schemes such as build to rent, co-living and student development should be when the relevant proportion of units are let.
-The specific trigger point will be confirmed in the associated s106 agreement. - 3.9 Where an additional affordable housing contribution is secured as a result of the review, the applicant will be required to provide the additional contribution (whether this takes the form of a financial contribution or on-site provision) to the Local Authority or Registered Housing Provider ahead of completion of the development.
-The s106 agreement should include a restriction on occupying all of the market tenure units until the contribution is made. - 3.10 The level of contribution secured through the late stage review will be capped at the equivalent to the Local Plan target of 35% of habitable rooms.
-This will apply to the total amount of affordable housing across the scheme as a whole including any provision that was secured at application stage15.
+- Policy HO3.3 of the Watford Local Plan states that where a viability assessment15 indicates that the requirement for 35% of all habitable rooms to be affordable housing cannot be met, a late stage review will be required to determine whether there have been any changes in circumstances that would mean a higher level of affordable housing would be possible. - This review will be triggered when 75% of the units in a scheme are sold or let, or at an alternative trigger point that has been agreed with the local authority.
+The trigger point for traditional C3 build for sale schemes should be when the relevant proportion of units are sold, whereas the trigger point for residential investment schemes such as build to rent, and shared living development should be when the relevant proportion of units are let.
+The specific trigger point will be confirmed in the associated s106 agreement. - Where an additional affordable housing contribution is secured as a result of a review, the applicant will be required to provide the additional contribution (whether this takes the form of a financial contribution or on-site provision) to the Local Authority or Registered Housing Provider ahead of completion of the development.
+The s106 agreement should include a restriction on occupying all the market tenure units until the contribution is made. - 3.10 The level of contribution secured through the late stage review will be capped at the equivalent to the Local Plan target of 35% of habitable rooms.
+This will apply to the total amount of affordable housing across the scheme as a whole, including any provision that was secured at application stage16.